Victoria, Faculty & Team

 Irith Bloom, Faculty

 Irith Bloom, CPDT-KSA, CDBC, VSPDT, KPA CTP, CBATI, certified TAGteacher, has been training animals since the 1980s, and has worked with everything from parrots and rabbits to dogs and horses – not to mention humans.
 A biologist by training, Irith is fascinated by the science of learning, and loves taking part in conferences and seminars.
 Irith has presented at a variety of venues both in the U.S. and internationally, including the VSPDT Conference, ClickerExpo, and the Association of Professional Dog Trainers’ Annual Educational Conference, among others.
-She has given webinars for the APDT and the Society for Veterinary Behavior Technicians.
+She is a member of the dog*biz Dog Walking Academy Faculty and she has given webinars for the APDT and the Society for Veterinary Behavior Technicians.
 She has also written numerous articles for online outlets, and has been published in The APDT Chronicle of the Dog and Everydog.

 Irith volunteers with National English Shepherd Rescue, and is on the Steering Committee of the Los Angeles County 2020 Healthy Pets Healthy Families Coalition, a One Health Initiative aimed at improving the health and well-being of people and their pets throughout Los Angeles County.
 Irith is the owner of The Sophisticated Dog, a pet training company based in Los Angeles, and shares her home with a rescued English Shepherd named Franklin and her husband Aaron.